nest/nest-simulator/doc/userdoc/contribute/styleguide/styleguide.rst

 .. note::

-   reStructuredText is sensitive to indentation and new lines.
+   reStructuredText is sensitive to indentation and newlines.

-   * Directives, headings, labels, and tables should be separated from other text by a new line, excluding directive options.
+   * Directives, headings, labels, and tables should be separated from other text by a newline, excluding directive options.
    * Directive options must be indented to the same level as the directive content.
    * Text in multiline content should stay aligned with the first line.
    * If the output format seems incorrect, double check the spaces and newlines